erniep888/ScrumTime/README.md

 # ScrumTime #

-## New development is underway.
+## This project is no longer active

-- Migrating to Angular 9